 • Ethical Sourcing: Ensuring fair labor practices and supporting communities involved in the production process.

-Examples of sustainable materials in fashion include organic cotton, hemp, bamboo, Tencel (lyocell), recycled polyester, and innovative fabrics like Piñatex (made from pineapple leaves) and Mylo (derived from mycelium, the root structure of mushrooms).
+Examples of sustainable materials in fashion include organic cotton, hemp, bamboo, Tencel (lyocell), recycled Polyester, and innovative fabrics like Piñatex (made from pineapple leaves) and Mylo (derived from mycelium, the root structure of mushrooms).

 Special Considerations